suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

 phase.
 You will also need a laptop with an SD card slot, or an SD card to USB reader.

-1. I first use [SD Card Formatter][sdformatter] first to get rid of anything that could be on the microSD card to begin with.
+1. I first use [SD Card Formatter][sdformat] first to get rid of anything that could be on the microSD card to begin with.
 2. Next, download the latest copy of Raspbian.
 The one I've downloaded and used for this tutorial is Raspbian stretch.